dotnet/docs/docs/fsharp/style-guide/formatting.md

         |> loremIpsumDolorSitAmet
         |> theQuickBrownFoxJumpedOverTheLazyDog

-// Bad - notice the "do" expression is indented one space less than the `let` expression type Foo () =
+// ❌ Not OK - notice the "do" expression is indented one space less than the `let` expression type Foo () =
     let foo =
         fooBarBaz